-The active ingredient in synthetic cannabinoids is a laboratory-produced liquid that's sprayed over dried plant matter to provide a natural appearance and aesthetic similar to that of natural marijuana.5 The plant matter itself can potentially be poisonous or hallucinogenic, creating an enhanced or more dangerous product.1 Often packaged into small, attractive colored bags, the product is sold in drug paraphernalia shops, novelty stores, gas stations, bodegas (small corner grocery stores), and through the Internet.4 Based on the latest data from the CDC, inhalation by smoking is the most common means of consumption (about 80%), followed by ingestion (20%) by eating or drinking the product in the form of a cookie or brewed as tea.6 Rectal absorption has been reported in the literature as well.5 (See The rise of synthetic cannabinoids.)
+The active ingredient in synthetic cannabinoids is a lab-produced liquid that's sprayed over dried plant matter to provide a natural appearance and aesthetic similar to that of natural marijuana.
+The plant matter itself can potentially be poisonous or hallucinogenic, creating an enhanced or more dangerous product.1 Often packaged into small, attractive colored bags, the product is sold in drug paraphernalia shops, novelty stores, gas stations, bodegas (small corner grocery stores), and through the Internet.
+Based on the latest data from the CDC, inhalation by smoking is the most common means of consumption (about 80%), followed by ingestion (20%) by eating or drinking the product in the form of a cookie or brewed as tea.6 Rectal absorption has been reported in the literature as well.
+(See The rise of synthetic cannabinoids.)

-Unbeknownst to the consumer, many of these products are laced with substances ranging from simple flavors to more dangerous substances including other drugs, rat poison, and even embalming fluids.7 Such was possibly the case with Mr. G.
+Unbeknownst to the consumer, many of these products are laced with substances ranging from simple flavors to more dangerous components, including other drugs, rat poison, and even embalming fluids.
+Such was possibly the case with Mr. G.

 Mr. G, 53, was brought to the ED by emergency medical services after bystanders observed him walk into traffic and harass pedestrians.
-Arrival vital signs were stable: heart rate, 103/minute; BP, 118/74 mm Hg; Spo2, 100% on room air; respiratory rate, 20/minute; and a temporal temperature of 36.8° C (98.2° F).
-Mr. G was alert and oriented to person, place and time, but refused to answer questions about the events preceding his arrival.
+Arrival vital signs were stable: heart rate, 103 beats per minute (bpm); BP, 118/74 mm Hg; Spo2, 100% on room air; respiratory rate, 20 breaths per minute; and a temporal temperature of $98.2^{\circ}F(36.8^{\circ}C)$ .
+Mr. G was alert and oriented to person, place, and time, but refused to answer questions about the events preceding his arrival.
 In triage, he denied any significant health history or use of prescription medications.
 However, he did report smoking an unknown quantity of "K2," a common name for synthetic cannabinoids, earlier in the day.

 Mr. G was verbally abusive to staff immediately upon his arrival.
 In a loud voice, he claimed he felt fine and demanded release.
-Due to the patient's inability to participate in an interview and discuss risks of his departure from the ED, the ED physician deemed Mr. G to be lacking decision-making capacity, making discharge from the ED unsafe.
+Due to the patient's inability to participate in an interview and discuss risks of his departure from the ED, the ED physician deemed